-The majority of artefacts concerned in this comparison are iodine stabilized He-Ne lasers at $\lambda \approx 633$ nm, stabilized on the a{16} or f component of the $^{127}l_2$ R(127) 11-5 transition as described in the MEP 2003 document [3].
+The majority of artefacts concerned in this comparison are iodine stabilized He-Ne lasers at $\lambda \approx 633$ nm, stabilized on the a{16} or f component of the ${}^{127}l_2$ R(127) 11-5 transition as described in the MEP 2003 document [3].
 However as discussed in the scope (Section 3) it is perfectly legal to choose a different component or even a different laser type as artefact, as long as it is used as the participant's standard for calibration work.
 Additionally, the chosen node laboratory must be capable of estimating the KCRV for this type of laser according to Appendix E of this document.

 Since the artefacts are best known by the participants who own them, a detailed description of the artefacts is essential.
-In any case the completed tables in Appendix A must be available at the time of the actual comparison work.
+In any case the completed tables in Appendix A and, to the extent to which they may be applicable, Appendix B and Appendix C must be available at the time of the actual comparison work.